sw2go/gpt4-pdf-chatbot-langchain/README.md

 - Visit [openai](https://help.openai.com/en/articles/4936850-where-do-i-find-my-secret-api-key) to retrieve API keys and insert into your `.env` file.
 - Visit [pinecone](https://pinecone.io/) create a index with 1536 dimensions and retrieve your API keys, your environment and index name from the dashboard to insert into your `.env` file.

-4. In the `config` folder, replace the `PINECONE_NAME_SPACE` with a `namespace` where you'd like to store your embeddings on Pinecone when you run `pnpm run ingest`.
+4. In the `config` folder, replace the `PINECONE_NAME_SPACE` with a `namespace` where you'd like to store your embeddings on Pinecone when you run `npm run ingest`.
 This namespace will later be used for queries and retrieval.
+In `ingest-data.ts` you can change `chunkSize` and in `makechain.ts` the value of `k`. gpt-3.5-turbo supports a context window of 4096 tokens, if we reserve ~2000 token for prompt we could choose k=2 and chunkSize =1000.

 5. In `utils/makechain.ts` chain change the `QA_PROMPT` for your own usecase.
 Change `modelName` in `new OpenAIChat` to `gpt-3.5-turbo`, if you don't have access to `gpt-4`.
 Please verify outside this repo that you have access to `gpt-4`, otherwise the application will not work with it.

 ## Convert your PDF files to embeddings

-**This repo can load multiple PDF files**
+**This repo can load multiple PDF and/or TXT files**

-1. Inside `docs` folder, add your pdf files or folders that contain pdf files.
+1. Inside `docs` folder add subfolders and pdf- or txt-files.

 2. Run the script `npm run ingest` to 'ingest' and embed your docs.
 If you run into errors troubleshoot below.